-Nelson’s Column remains one of London’s most famous historical artefacts.
+Nelson’s Column remains one of London’s most famous historical artifacts.
 Not only is it stunning to look at, its history is always worth dipping into!
 With that in mind – how much do you actually know about the monument?

 Nelson’s Column cost £47,000 to build.
 That might not sound like much, but this was 19th century money.
 Taking into account inflation, this compares to around £5 million in modern money!

-While money for the column came from various places and parties, the Russian Tsar contributed over 25% of the money himself.
+While money for the Column came from various places and parties, the Russian Tsar contributed over 25% of the money himself.

 The Column, which of course depicts Admiral Horatio Nelson at the very top of the pedestal, looks towards Cape Trafalgar.
 Fittingly, it’s also built on Trafalgar Square.

 Why is this fitting?
 If you already know a thing or two about Admiral Nelson, you’ll remember that he led the British to victory in the Battle of Trafalgar in the early 19th Century.
-It was here where Nelson gave his life, and therefore, the column has stood since 1840 to commemorate his actions.
+It was here where Nelson gave his life, and therefore, the Column has stood since 1840 to commemorate his actions.

-Nazi Germany had designs on the column during their raids of the Second World War.
+Nazi Germany had designs on the Column during their raids of the Second World War.
 It’s thought Adolf Hitler wanted to avoid bombing the monument so he could seize it and airlift it to Germany should his London raids have pulled off.

-It’s thought to weigh around 2,500 tonnes and is around 169 feet (51 metres) tall.
+It’s thought to weigh around 2,500 tons and is around 169 feet (51 meters) tall.

-The column fell prey to a lightning strike in 1896.
-Many people worried that the statue and the column would need extensive repair.
+The Column fell prey to a lightning strike in 1896.
+Many people worried that the statue and the Column would need extensive repair.
 However, thankfully, it survived with a simple chip on the shoulder!

 Nelson is also famously flanked by four lions made in bronze.
-However, these were introduced in 1867, long after the column was first erected.
+However, these were introduced in 1867, long after the Column was first erected.